bTayFla/PtTracker/README.md

 <h1>Running PtTracker</h1>

 1. Open Mongoose (exe file) in your ProfitTrailer folder.
-This will open your browser.

-2. Click "PtTracker.htm" in the list.
+2. When your browser opens, click "PtTracker.html".

 <h1>Pricing / Purchasing Info</h1>
 0.003 BTC or 0.2 LTC (Send enough overage to cover your transfer fee)